Skip to Content

 THE 3 CREDIBILITY KILLERS ON LINKEDIN (AND HOW TO AVOID THEM)

 We see the same mistakes every day.
-These are unforgiving errors: they lower your reach, but more importantly, they damage your expert image.
-If you feel like you’re shouting into the void, you’ve probably fallen into one of these three traps.
+These are unforgiving errors: they reduce your reach, but more importantly, they harm your image as an expert.
+If you feel like you're shouting into the void, it's probably because you've fallen into one of these three traps.

-No one wakes up in the morning wondering what you ate or what your latest personal victory was, unless it brings them a concrete lesson.
+No one wakes up in the morning wondering what you ate or what your latest personal victory is, unless it provides them with a concrete lesson.

 • The problem: Turning LinkedIn into a personal diary or trophy showcase.

-• The solution: Apply the “So what?” test.
-For each sentence, ask yourself what the reader gains from it.
+• The solution: Apply the "So what?" test.
+With each sentence, ask yourself what the reader gains from it.

-• The switch: Don’t say “I won this award”, say “Here are the 3 steps that allowed me to achieve this result, and how you can do the same”.
+• The switch: Don't say "I won this award," say "Here are the 3 steps that helped me achieve this result, and how you can do the same."

 • Golden rule: You are not the hero of your post, the reader is.
-You are only the guide.
+You are just the guide.

-Publishing based on the inspiration of the moment is the best way to lose everyone.
-If your profile looks like a yard sale of ideas, no one will know why they should contact you.
+Posting based on momentary inspiration is the best way to lose everyone.
+If your profile looks like a jumble sale of ideas, no one will know why they should contact you.

-• Lack of consistency: If you talk about everything, you become an expert in nothing.
-Your audience needs to mentally “label” you.
+• Lack of coherence: If you talk about everything, you become an expert in nothing.
+Your audience needs to "label" you mentally.

-• The big picture: Each post must be a stone added to the edifice of your positioning.
+• The big picture: Each post should be a building block in the edifice of your positioning.

-• The advice: Choose 3 content pillars (e.g.: Management, AI, Productivity) and don’t deviate from them.
+• The advice: Choose 3 content pillars (e.g., Management, AI, Productivity) and stick to them.
 Repetition creates authority.

-Many creators lock themselves into their own certainties and forget to look at what’s happening outside.
-Without monitoring, your content becomes dusty and interchangeable.
+Many creators lock themselves into their own certainties and forget to look outside.
+Without monitoring, your content becomes outdated and interchangeable.

 • "Out-of-touch" content: Giving advice that was valid in 2022 but is obsolete in 2026.

-• The power of reality: Your best raw material is the news from your sector, new debates, and observed trends.
+• The strength of reality: Your best raw material is the current events in your sector, new debates, and observed trends.

 • The method: Spend 15 minutes a day reading specialized press or following opinion leaders in your field.
 A post that bounces off fresh news will always have 10 times more impact than generic advice.